chitzNigam/Hack/README.md

             *Security from Cyberattacks.
             *E2EE
             *Provision of Decentralized Information with Individual participation from all users.
+            *Prevent any misuse of User's data by any corporation or Hackers

 Key Points:

             *Usage of Smart Contracts between entities which acts as a public ledger but provide anonymity to the individuals associated                with the contract.

             *Usage of Ethereum which decrease the probability of 51% attack significantly.